devalexandre/site/source/docs/0.1/services.md

 }
 ```

-The above example creates an `users` service which inherits all from `db.Mixin`, overwrite the fields and populates setting and expose a new action called `notify`.
+The above example creates an `users` service which inherits all from `store.Mixin`, overwrite the fields and populates setting and expose a new action called `notify`.

 ### Merge algorithm